Nearly 1 in 10 newborns in Europe is admitted to a neonatal intensive care unit in the first days of life – around 400,000 admissions every year.

 Neonatal units provide a greater chance of survival for newborns with serious illnesses, but they also increase the risk of exposure to bacteria from the hospital environment.
 These can cause the babies to catch serious infections, which are commonly resistant to many routinely used antibiotics, highlighting the need for best practices to prevent infections and improve the surveillance of resistant bacteria in neonatal intensive care units.

-Establishing innovative approaches for optimal infection prevention of resistant bacteria in NICUs by integrating research, science and surveillance in a sustainable global platform
+NeoIPC is establishing innovative approaches for optimal infection prevention of resistant bacteria in NICUs by integrating research, implementation science and surveillance in a sustainable global platform.

 NeoIPC is building a platform for research into IPC interventions in neonatal intensive care.
 The platform will establish standard IPC assessments for quality improvement and research and make use of innovative research methods to evaluate IPC interventions.